 Networking is another excellent way to find talent.
 By building relationships with local professionals in your area, you can establish your company as a part of the community and connect to candidates who are looking for a job.

-How to Hire South Sudan Employees
+How to Hire Employees in South Sudan

 When you find a candidate that fits a position’s requirements, you can move onto the hiring process and create an employment contract.
 South Sudan’s labor regulations allow for written or verbal contracts, but you must provide a written copy of the terms for each worker.
 Employment contracts cover the terms of the job, and they should include: